 The method of property valuation in Nevada is different than that used in any other state.
-Rather than assessing property on the basis of market value, Nevada's property tax system uses market value for land but values most improvements to real property based on replacement cost minus depreciation as set by state law (American Bar Association 2016).
+Rather than assessing property on the basis of market value, Nevada's property tax system uses market value for land but values most improvements to real property based on replacement cost minus depreciation as set by state law (American Bar Association 2018).
 This concept is known as taxable value.

-Nevada imposes limits on property tax rates, and its property tax abatement provides a 3 percent (or sometimes lower) cap on the annual increase in the residential property tax bill.
+Nevada imposes limits on property tax rates, and its residential levy limit (called the partial property tax abatement) provides a 3 percent (or sometimes lower) cap on the annual increase in the residential property tax bill.

-Figure NV-1 Sources of Local General Revenue, Nevada and U.S., 2014
+Figure NV-1 Sources of Local General Revenue, Nevada and U.S., 2017